danieka/gore/README.md

 The `output` section contains a template detailing how the data should be formatted when outputted.
 Supported formats right now are `json`, `xlsx` and `csv` but also expect HTML and PDF in the future.
 Output uses the Go templating language.
 The variable `.Rows` is the rows resulting from the query.
 Also available is the `.Cols` variable which is a `[]string` of the column names from the database.

 If you you leave the `output` tag empty Gore will use a default template.
 This template should be usable for most cases.
-XLXS only has a default format, so any custom formatting you enter will not be taken into account.
+XLSX only has a default format, so any custom formatting you enter will not be taken into account.

 ## Gore command